 Yep.
 I head over to your About Me page (make sure it is easy for your readers to find it)

 Then I read..
 “Hi I am Jane Doe, I’m started this blog because I love to travel and I love fashion.”

 Now you’ve lost me.
 We all love to travel and if you’re blogging about fashion, you obviously love fashion.
 It’s rhetorical.

 Start with a short paragraph describing what your blog is about.
 But don’t be afraid to get a little deeper.
 I can’t tell you how many emails I have gotten from labels wanting to collaborate partly because of my philosophy on life – stated in my About page.
 Keep it real.
 Keep it relatable.
 Keep it conversational.

 Not to sound harsh but unless you’re writing your blog for your friends and fam, most of your readers don’t give a damn about your life.
 I actually encourage you to let your personality shine through your writing but don’t make a whole blog post about your interests or your life-story.
 Readers care more about what we can teach them.

 For fashion/personal/food bloggers, taking good photos is key to developing a following.
 I still have a long way to go but like I said, I am using my iPhone 6.

-The —”the magic hours!”—when the sun is near the horizon and gives a soft hazy front light.
+The best hours for outfit photos are later in the afternoon with natural light—”the magic hours!”—when the sun is near the horizon and gives a soft hazy front light.
 When you photograph, say, at noon, you will often have harsh shadows in your face.